carlosjs23/radapi/README.md

 A simple REST Server for the FreeRadius rlm_rest module based on node.js and Express.js Framework.

 ## Intro
 This is a complete working API for the rlm_rest module that enables Freeradius to authenticate via http.
-In this particular case I used MongoDB as the data storage, but essencialy any DB could be used.
+In this particular case I used MySQL as the data storage, but essencialy any DB could be used.
 Logic for authentication is completely executed by the API.

 ## Installation

 #### Basics
-Basicly we only need node.js, Mysql and FreeRadius.
+Basicly we only need NodeJS, NestJS, MySQL and FreeRadius.

 ## The API in depth
 All details, addicional info, endpoints an how the API works are described below.